7 Best Beaches in Sintra, Portugal

 While it’s a wonderful spot for sunbathing and photography, it is too rough for swimming.

-Driving is the fastest way to get to Cabo da Roca.
 The drive from Lisbon takes 40 minutes, with easy parking in the Cabo da Roca parking lot.
 Driving from Cascais or Sintra takes 20-25 minutes.

 Once at the parking lot, follow the trail from the north end of the parking lot 1 mile downhill to get to the beach.